probablykasper/yt-email-notifier/README.md

 ### Limitations

 YTEM is rough around the edges, and there are things that I could have fixed but didn't bother with:
-- Check that you entered valid values.
-It might not always be obvious what has gone wrong
 - It's not supported to add the same channel multiple times
 - Since this runs locally, it won't send you email notifications when your computer is off